-Alisha is currently seeking a label and sponsors to partner alongside her new Christian band.
+Alisha is currently seeking a label and sponsors to partner alongside her new band, LUX.

 Alisha began playing the piano by ear at age 4 and started singing in public at age 9.
 Her ability to play multiple different instruments, including the piano, guitar, bass, banjo, and saxophone, allows her to write songs with ease and go into the studio knowing exactly what she wants to hear.

 "Alisha Peru may have been the most talented [young artist her age] to walk through the doors of Allusion Studios..." says Producer and Sound Engineer, Jim Pavett.
 "Her attitude and ease to work with in the studio shines through in the recordings; her performance is a flawless blend of modern rock peppered with melodic pop sensibilities."

 In 2010, Alisha released her first CD, 'Searching in the Darkness' and in 2013, recorded and released the E.P.
 'The Final Exodus' - both of which she wrote and produced.
 When performing live, her all-out vocals and heartfelt piano playing are her strong suit.
 "Passion and soul," quotes the singer-songwriter.
 "I put every ounce of energy I have into every song I play.
 If you can't make your audience feel something, why play for them at all?"